Jeff Spear, Principal

 Founding CFO Colleague, LLC in 2013, Jeff indicates that this was contemplated for some time.
 “I enjoyed presenting at conferences, with a particular focus on quantitative analysis and financial modeling.
 The industry seemed ripe for various concepts used to account for activity in the manufacturing world.
 Dabbling with some pioneering clients, the comment, ‘You really ought to be doing this full-time’ was made a number of times.
 CFO Colleague was formed in early 2013 as a result of that encouragement.”

-Outside the office, Jeff has served on numerous non-profit and community development committees and councils, including recent service as treasurer and a program volunteer for the Winter Sanctuary, a shelter for homeless persons in his home town of Mount Vernon, Ohio.
-He also served on the economic restructuring committee for the area and as a board member for the Heritage Centre Association, a downtown development and historical preservation organization.
+Outside the office, Jeff has served on numerous non-profit and community development committees and councils, including service as treasurer and a program volunteer for the Winter Sanctuary, a shelter for homeless persons in his previous home of Mount Vernon, Ohio.
+He also served on the economic restructuring committee for Mount Vernon and as a board member for the Heritage Centre Association, a downtown development and historical preservation organization.
 He shares with his wife Janine seven precious grandchildren and lives in Lakeland, Florida.

 Current and former associations and affiliations:

 – Certified Public Accountant, New York State, May, 1987 (currently inactive)

 – NYS Society Committee on Stockbrokerage Accounting

 – Council of Christian Colleges and Universities (CCCU) Commission on CFOs – Chair

 – Association for Business Administrators of Christian Colleges (ABACC) – Board member

 – NACUBO Commission on Small Institutions – Member